 Make Ahead Tangzhong

 If you haven’t started using tangzhong in your baking yet, let me introduce you!
 You will love what it does for your bread.
 At least, if you are into baking pillowy soft bread like me (which I assume is the case if you are reading this recipe).

-King Arthur Flour has a great article about this ingredient which involves combining flour and liquid (water or milk) into a sort of roux.
-Through some chemical black magic, this simple roux makes your bread much softer!
-It’s not much use if you like baking hard, crusty breads, it’s for lovely soft buttery goods, and I suppose maybe that’s why this is more well-known in Asian recipes.
-Think of any bread you’ll find in an Asian bakery, and it’ll definitely be improved by tangzhong.
+King Arthur Flour has a great article about tangzhong, which involves combining flour and liquid (water or milk) into a sort of roux.
+Through some chemical black magic, this simple floury paste makes your bread much softer!
+It’s not much use if you like baking hard, crusty breads; it’s meant for lovely soft buttery goods, and I suppose maybe that’s why this is more well-known in Asian recipes.
+Think of any bread you’ll find in an Asian bakery, and it was probably made with tangzhong.

 I have made the roux with cow’s milk, soy milk, and water, and find all of them pretty similar.
 I usually stick with water these days because it’s simplest for cleanup.

 Whenever I do a bread recipe that calls for roux, I make double or triple the amount.
 It’s because I hate dirtying up a saucepan and whisk more often than I have to.
 For reference, one batch of tangzhong (made with 1/3 cup water + 2 tbsp flour) weighs about 100 g.
 I measure out the amount I need for the current recipe, then store the rest in the fridge.
 It lasts for at least five days in my experience.
 It also seems to freeze okay.
 I’ll have to do a side-by-side test of fresh vs frozen tangzhong to see if freezing has any detrimental impacts, but I haven’t noticed any so far.